aslamhus/RectanglePacker/README.md

 ## Efficiency

 Though I have not extensively measured the time complexity of the algorithm, most cases are solved within 1-4 milliseconds and 1 - 10 iterations.
 As you add more constraints, the time complexity will increase.
-When I have time I would love to measure this more precisely.
+When I have time (haha!)
+I would love to measure this more precisely.
 Feedback/observations are welcome!

 ## Potential Improvements